 When she isn’t working on the newspapers, Kelly can be found working at the LaCrosse Town Hall where she is Clerk-Treasurer.
 Appointed to the position in 2012, she was reelected in 2015 and is known for her focus on keeping the public informed.
 She is also a member of the LaCrosse Alumni Association and the LaCrosse Lions Club.

-Kelly also works as a clerk at the LaCrosse Public Library and is a single mom raising three sons.
+Kelly also works as a clerk at the LaCrosse Public Library and is a single mom who has raised three sons.
 She wishes she had more time to sleep.